cmpsc-203-s22/code-of-conduct/conduct.md

 #### Unacceptable Conduct

-- Students should avoid omitting failures.
+- Students should avoid omitting failures and should detail the causes for errors.
 - Students should not direct the blame for failures on any particular person.
 - Students should not write vaguely about failures or mention an issue without going into detail.